3. What do you do if you are low on brake fluid?

 The brake system is using more fluid than normal because the brake pads might be worn.
 It may also be due to a leakage.
 Bring the car to a workshop.

-You check that the two-circuit braking system works by turning on the engine of the car and seeing that the warning light comes on and goes out by itself.
-Pull the handbrake up and down and see that the lamp (!)
-Switches on and off.
+You can check that the two-circuit brake system is working by starting the car's engine and seeing that the warning light comes on and goes out by itself.
+Pull the handbrake up and down, and see that the light (!) turns on and off.

 Yes, but the error should be corrected.

 11. How do you regulate regeneration on the car? (only applies to electric cars)

 It is not possible on all electric cars, but on our school cars the regeneration is regulated with two levers on the back of the steering wheel.